-2. To select the scene's location, in the Location section, click on the Browse button.
+2. To select the scene's location, in the Location section, click Browse.

-NOTE: The scene name cannot exceed 23 characters and cannot contain special characters, such as \&^%!.
+NOTE: In general, the scene name should not exceed 23 characters and cannot contain special characters, such as &^%!.

-3. From the Camera Size drop-down menu, select the scene's resolution and click Create Scene.
+3. From the Camera Size menu, select a scene resolution and click Create Scene.